 Promoting citizen science

 Using your EYES to make a difference

-Female and male elasmobranchs can easily be distinguished!
+Female and male elasmobranchs can be easily distinguished!

-I understand that on submission of this form, I will have voluntarily donated the above data to Dr. Rima W. Jabado and the Gulf Elasmo Project for ongoing work to identify and gain a better understanding of elasmobranchs distribution in the Arabian region.
+I understand that on submission of this form, I will have voluntarily donated the above data to Dr. Rima W. Jabado and the Gulf Elasmo Project for ongoing work to identify and gain a better understanding of elasmobranchs distribution in the Arabian Seas region.

 Now you can make a difference and be our eyes in the field.
 You can submit information on your encounters with or sightings of sharks, rays, guitarfishes, sawfishes and skates in the region to help collect scientific data, raise awareness about Arabian elasmobranchs and support management decisions.
 Your reports and sightings can be recent or historical.
 Populations of most elasmobranch species in the region are in decline so all information is invaluable and can help!

 Use the below submission form to upload your underwater images or your elasmo sightings from landing sites, markets, supermarkets...
 You can either submit an individual .jpeg picture, pictures in a Word document, .pdf or compressed files such as .zip if you have many pictures.
 Please try and be as specific as possible and include all the information you have of the animal with descriptions by using the fields below.
 We require your name and email in case we need to contact you for clarifications regarding your submissions.
 This data will be analysed and used to gain a better understanding of the species composition of elasmobranchs in this region as well as those most targeted by fisheries.
 By submitting the information and the photographs, you are giving us permission to use them.
 However, the photographs will always remain yours and you will be credited if they are used.